Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: ACKNOWLEDGMENT

-This work was supported in part by the National Natural Science Foundation of China under Grant 62172444 and U22A2041, in part by the Shenzhen Science and Technology Program under Grant KQTD20200820113106007, in part by the Natural Science Foundation of Hunan Province under Grant 2022JJ30753, in part by the Central South University Innovation-Driven Research Pro-gramme under Grant 2023CXQD018, and in part by the High Performance Computing Center of Central South University.
+This work was supported in part by the National Natural Science Foundation of China under Grants 62172444 and U22A2041, the Shenzhen Science and Technology Program under Grant KQTD20200820113106007, the Natural Science Foundation of Hunan Province under Grant 2022JJ30753, the Xinjiang Key Research and Development project 2023B01032, the Central South University Innovation-Driven Research Programme under Grant 2023CXQD018, and the High Performance Computing Center of Central South University.